mrdevil786/ASAutoClicker/README.md

 2. Open the solution in Visual Studio
 3. Build the solution (Ctrl+Shift+B)
 4. The compiled executable will be in the bin/Release directory

+## Automated Build

+This project uses GitHub Actions for continuous integration.
+Each push to the repository triggers an automated build process.
+You can download the latest build artifacts from the Actions tab on GitHub.

 ## Notes